stefanhans/golang-contexting/README.md

-# Contextinformation Routing Network (CRN) with Reference Implementation in Go
+# Reference Implementation for Contextinformation Routing Network (CRN)

 Contextinformation Routing Network (CRN) is a communication framework enabling an universal service to join matching contextinformation respectively its communication partners.

+An open, unlimited reactive peer-to-peer overlay network infrastructure for all binary encodable kind of context to connect its participants accordingly.

 The main components of CRNs are: